NeonfireStudio/godot-advanced-third-person-controller/README.md

     scroll_Dowm -> Mouse Wheel Down
     fullscreen -> F11
     ```
+4. Add the player to your scene
-4. Run and test your game, it is ready!
+5. Run and test your game, it is ready!

 ## Why It Is Advanced?